neurophysics/DrumsAndBrains/README.md

 `calcFFTSSD.py` stores its results in  the file `FFTSSD.npz` containing the
 fields:
+1. `F_SSD`: the FFT with applied SSD
-1. `SSD_eigvals`: the found eigenvalues corresponding to the SSD filters
+2. `SSD_eigvals`: the found eigenvalues corresponding to the SSD filters
 3. `SSD_filters`: the found SSD filters
 4. `SSD_patterns`: the spatial patterns corresponding to these filters

+## GAMLSS
+Best two SSD Filters applied to EEG, additional subject information and behavioral data is read and divided into snare and wdBlk trials.
+Behavioral data is normalized by rejecting data outside median ± 1.5 IQR, resulting histograms and qqplots over all subjects are stored in the result folder under `gamlss_NormalityDev.pdf`.
+OLS is performed for snare and wdBlk individually. explained variable: Behavioral data (deviation) explanatory variables: (intercept,) SSD filtered EEG, musical score, random effect (RE) within and between subjects ...

-# old
+# old (ok if delete?)
 To obtain filters that *simultaneously* maximize the SNR for all chosen frequencies, the *generalized mean* across those frequencies is calculated (with p=-100, it maximizes the minimal SNR of those frequencies).